bplmaps/cartinal/guides/file-formats.md

 At the Map Center, we like to store most of our vector information in `GeoJSON`.
 We do this because we do lots of web mapping at the LMEC, and GeoJSON is text-based, which means it is compatible with languages like JavaScript.
 It also displays exactly the same as a shapefile or geopackage would in QGIS or other desktop software.

+## SQLite

+SQLite is a file-based database format, and Spatialite is a spatial extension to SQLite.
+It's useful when you have very large datasets for which querying from a text-based format (like GeoJSON) would grind the computer to a halt.
+QGIS can read SpatialLite out of the box (it's one of the defaults in the data source manager).

 ## Which one should I download?

 If your data needs are to work with and edit vector information in a desktop tool like QGIS, you can understand shapefiles, geopackages, and GeoJSON as effectively interchangable.
 They are all common formats for storing point, line & polygon GIS information.
 They will all work in QGIS.